Veeir/Running-Workout-Parser/README.md

 ## Overview
 This script parses running workout data from Apple Health XML export files (`export.xml`) and converts them into a JSON format.
 It removes duplicate workouts based on the `startDate` and supports multiple input files.

+## How to export Apple Health Data
+1. Open the Health app
+2. Click on your profile photo
+3. Click on “Export All Health Data”
+4. Wait for a really long time probably.
+5. Airdrop or save the zip file.

 ## Requirements
 - Python 3.x